abanifatimazahra/M1_Bioinformatic_mapping_sam/README.md

 								 TEST

--The application of our script on the file mapping.sam allowed us to obtain the following results :
+-The application of our script on the file mapping.sam allowed us to obtain the following results for 264 reads :
 ```
 Total number of reads:  351330
 Number of referenced reads:  350030